-The Remuneration Report sets out the remuneration arrangements for Phoenician International Limited for year ended 31 December 2022.
+The Remuneration Report sets out the remuneration arrangements for Phoenician International Limited (the "Company") and its controlled entities (the "Group") for year ended 31 December 2023.
 The Remuneration Report forms part of the Directors' Report.

 The remuneration report is set out under the following main headings: